pokhrelapar/pokhrelapar.github.io/_pages/about.md

 My research focuses on Diffusion Models, Point Clouds, and Machine Learning, with an emphasis on developing methods for high-quality scene understanding and photorealistic novel view synthesis.

-In my spare time, I enjoy spending time with my dog, reading, watching anime, and hiking!
+In my spare time, I enjoy spending time with Zeno (my 3-year old Golden Retriever), reading, watching anime, and hiking!